Frighetto/MyWine/README.md

 On installation, seek for the hidden options to allow the installation.

-After installed, must allow camera and files, to allow, on Android, go to Settings >>> Applications, select MyWine then allow camera and files.

-These permission are needed to use barcode reader (camera), and save or load data (files).
+After installed, must allow camera and files, to allow, on Android, go to Settings >>> Applications, select MyWine then allow camera and files.These permission are needed to use barcode reader (camera), and save or load data (files).

-The options to allow camera and files may not appear during the installation or during the use of the app.
+> **Note:** The options to allow camera and files may not appear during the installation or during the use of the app.